-Encode the permutation as a nonnegative integer using a modified form of Lehmer codes that uses the left inversion count instead of the right inversion count.
+Calculate the "left Lehmer code" for the permutation.
+This uses a modified form of Lehmer codes that uses the left inversion count instead of the right inversion count.
 This modified encoding establishes a degree-independent bijection between permutations and nonnegative integers, with from_left_lehmer() converting values in the opposite direction.

-Returns the permutation's left Lehmer code
+the permutation's left Lehmer code

-Return type int
+int

-lehmer $(n: int) \rightarrow int$
+lehmer(n: int) \rightarrow int

-Calculate the Lehmer code of the permutation with respect to all permutations of degree at most n.
-This is the (zero-based) index of the permutation in the list of all permutations of degree at most n ordered lexicographically by word representation.
+Calculate a Lehmer code for the permutation.
+The Lehmer code is computed with respect to all permutations of degree at most n and evaluates to the zero-based index of the permutation in the list of all such permutations when ordered lexicographically by word representation.